NavidFayezi/Mini-Firewall/README.md

 After that, Link the library while compiling *main.c*.
 `gcc main.c -lnetfilter_queue -o output`

 Finally, run the program.
 Do not forget *sudo*.
-Give an IP address, a port number, a number in range of [0 - 65525] as the number of iterations, and a string.
+Give an IP address, a port number, a number in range of [0 - 65535] as the number of iterations, and a string, all as the arguments for the main function.
 For example:
 `sudo ./output 192.168.1.1 53 5 hello`

 ### Warning!